 - The Competence Void DHCW is a technology delivery organisation led by executives with no complex technology delivery experience.
 NHS Digital England recruited from Credit Suisse, HSBC, and Rolls-Royce CIO.

 - Captured Governance Eighteen months of zero PDC corrective actions.
 Audit Wales declared 'good governance' four months before Level 3.
-Welsh Government's GDS director driven from his role.
 Twelve months at Level 3 produced no de-escalation — only Level 4.